OwenJose/javascript2-second-assignment/README.md

 * adding more info in the pop-up
 * and maybe prettier
 * backgroundcolor to match pokéType
-* adding the rest ao the pokemons
+* adding the rest of the pokemongenerations
+* add autofill/autocomplete function to the inputfield

 Written by
 __Owen José__